 The question is then what to do with these left over positions.

-Hybrid approach Other traders prefer to hold the existing positions and wait.
-They do this especially if their indicators suggests the original trend might return.
+Other traders prefer to hold the existing positions and wait.
+You could do this for example if you have other indicators that suggest the original trend might return.
 This is a hybrid strategy: In a pure reversal system, the trades in the entire sequence would all be closed at this point.

-To see the whole process in action, you can download my Excel sheet which demonstrates the anti Martingale strategy:
+To see the whole process in action, you can use the Excel sheet which demonstrates the anti Martingale strategy:

 The spreadsheet lets you to try-out various setups and market conditions.
 You can test the above variations in the algorithm by setting the “lose multiplier” parameter.